xhiroga/aws-ses-all-delete-suppression-list/README.md

 # aws-ses-suppression-list

-List, summary and delete all account level suppression list in AWS SES
+List, summary and delete all email address in account level suppression list in AWS SES

 ## Getting started